signalfx/integrations/collectd-etcd/README.md

     [<img src='./img/chart-etcd-cluster-number-watchers.png' width=200px>](./img/chart-etcd-cluster-number-watchers.png)

-  - **Top Watchers**: Get an overview of the members that are being requested for watching.
+  - **Followers with Max Number of Watchers**: Get an overview of the members that are being requested for watching.
 Watching is memory intensive.
 The list gives information about the members (```host:port``` information) and the corresponding states

     [<img src='./img/chart-etcd-cluster-Max-Watchers.png' width=200px>](./img/chart-etcd-cluster-Max-Watchers.png)